Skip to main content

 Config Rendering

-The render_config property renders device configuration based on config contexts and templates.
+The render_config property renders a device's configuration from its assigned config template and config contexts.

 ::: pynetbox.models.dcim.Devices.render_config handler: python show_source: true